Top 5 Science Activities to do at home

 A quick and easy experiment magically transforms a penny in 5 minutes.
 Again, basic ingredients are needed for this experiment, just salt, vinegar, a bowl and a few old pennies.
 Turn your boring old, dull pennies into shiny new pennies in no time whilst showing your children a great chemical reaction.

 Visit the link below for more details and a step by step guide of how to carry out this fun and easy experiment.

 3. Exploding Fizzy drinks-

-This is one of my favorite experiments and kids (and adults) of all ages love it!.
+This is one of my favorite experiments and kids (and adults) of all ages love it!
 Be aware you can get messy and this is best to do in the summer as it needs to be done outdoors- not in your kitchen!
-All you will need for your experiment is a bottle of coke and mentos – diet works best and also is easier to clean afterwards!
+All you will need for your experiment is a bottle of fizzy drink and mentos!
 Pop the mentos (around 7 works well) into the coke bottle (2 liters is best) and watch the drink erupt.
 Remember to stand well back as it can be very powerful.
 Experiment with different numbers of mentos and different fizzy drinks.